 Virtual Global Diploma in International Commercial Arbitration (May)

-The virtual diploma is an immersive course taught over 4 weeks, and looks at the legal and practical framework of international commercial arbitration.
-This includes the proper drafting and interpretation of the arbitration agreement, the powers of an arbitrator, the written and oral arbitration procedure and the fundamentals of an enforceable arbitral award.
+The Virtual Diploma is an immersive course taught on Fridays, Saturdays and Sundays over four weeks.
+It looks at the legal and practical framework of international commercial arbitration, including the proper drafting and interpretation of the arbitration agreement, the powers of an arbitrator, the written and oral arbitration procedure and the fundamentals of an enforceable arbitral award.
 It also allows candidates to explore the differences between leading international arbitration institutions.
+The Virtual Diploma takes place from 2nd May 2025 to 25th May 2025, on Friday, Saturday and Sunday morning and afternoons.

 Date